Thank you. You should be receiving a reset link at the email address you provided shortly.

 The instructional materials required for this course are included in enrollment.
 The following textbooks will be shipped to you approximately 7-10 business days after enrollment:

-You need a high school diploma or GED in order to take the CCMA and CEHRS exams.
+In order to sit for the national certification exam, candidates must have a high school diploma or equivalent to take the CCMA and CEHRS exams.

 Nancy Smith has over 30 years of experience in the healthcare industry.
 Her clinical experience includes working as a medical assistant for a network of rural health clinics, and as a medical coder, insurance claims specialist, and medical records auditor.
 She worked as a medical office manager for ten years, where she recruited and trained all medical assistants.
 Nancy holds a bachelor's degree in vocational education and has developed and taught medical assistant programs.

 Jennifer Della'Zanna has more than 20 years of experience in the healthcare industry, having worked as a medical transcriptionist, practice administrator, biller, and coding specialist.
 She writes courses and study guides on the use of technology in health care and regularly contributes to publications about health issues.
 Della'Zanna is a member of the American Academy of Professional Coders and the Association for Healthcare Documentation Integrity.
 She holds a Bachelor of Arts from Albright College.

 Rachael Delekta is an MBA in Healthcare Administration and Certified Electronic Health Records Specialist.
 Rachael has been in the health care field for over ten years.
 She has worked mostly on the insurance side of things, as a customer service manager for dental insurance, a claims and customer service coach, and a workers' compensation case management biller and auditor.
 She works daily with medical records and healthcare software.